awslabs/mxboard/README.md

 the port number `8888` may be occupied by other applications and launching TensorBoard may fail.
 You may choose a different available port number.

-3. In browser, enter the address `127.0.0.1:8888`, and click the tab **HISTOGRAMS** in the TensorBoard GUI.
-You will see something like the following.
+3. In the browser, enter the address `127.0.0.1:8888`, and click the tab **HISTOGRAMS** in the TensorBoard GUI.
+You will see data distribution change over time as the following.
 ![png](https://github.com/reminisce/web-data/blob/tensorboard_doc/mxnet/tensorboard/doc/summary_histogram_norm.png)

 ## More tutorials